authrocket/authrocket-php/README.md

 [AuthRocket](https://authrocket.com/) provides Auth as a Service, making it quick and easy to add signups, logins, social auth, a full user management UI, and much more to your app.

 The `authrocket` PHP library covers all of our Core API.
-It also covers select portions of the Extended API.
+It also covers select portions of the Configuration API.

 ## Installation